-Spend the last night of 2017 dancing and eating the night away at the Calgary Firefighters New Year's Eve Charity Gala.
-The gala will help support 13 local charities, including the Calgary Firefighter's Burn Treatment Society.
-The evening includes a black tie ball with a gourmet dinner on the upstairs level and a downstairs disco party at 8 p.m.
-Enjoy complimentary bar service and be sure to visit the after midnight buffet later in the night.
+Spend the last night of 2018 dancing and eating the night away at the Calgary Firefighters New Year's Eve Charity Gala, which helps support 12 local charities.
+The evening includes a black tie ball with a gourmet dinner on the upstairs level and a downstairs dance party at 9 p.m.
+Be sure to visit the photo booth and midnight buffet later in the night.

 End the year on a laughter-filled note at a comedy show at Hotel Blackfoot's The Laugh Shop.
-On New Year's Eve, there will be a buffet dinner at 8 p.m. featuring charcuterie boards, Dungeness crab stuffed fillet of sole, risotto Milanese, pastries and more.
-Then, there's a live performance by comedian Andrew Grose at 10 p.m. and a midnight toast with Champagne.
+On New Year's Eve, there will be a buffet dinner at 8 p.m., a live performance by comedian Paul Myrehaug at 10 p.m. and a Champagne toast at midnight.

 Hotel Blackfoot, 5940 Blackfoot Tr.
 S.E., 403-255-6900, thelaughshopcalgary.com

 Hotel Blackfoot’s fourth annual New Year’s Eve gala features cocktail hour, a gourmet dinner, dancing, sparkling wine and a photo booth.
 The menu includes antipasto, a seafood tower, entrees like beef wellington and wild mushroom ravioli and a selection of chef’s pastries for dessert.
 The dress code is white formal attire, so bring your friends and dress to impress.